Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 - For larger data exploration, data manipulation and feature engineering, use Python to issue SQL Queries directly against the SQL DW.
 - Decide the sample size to use for Azure Machine Learning model building.

-When ready to proceed to Azure Machine Learning, you may either:

-1. Save the final SQL query to extract and sample the data and copy-paste the query directly into a [Reader][reader] module in Azure Machine Learning.
-This method is demonstrated in the [Building Models in Azure Machine Learning](#mlmodel) section.
-2. Persist the sampled and engineered data you plan to use for model building in a new database table, then use the new table in the [Reader][reader] module.

-The following are a few data exploration, data visualization, and feature engineering examples.
-For more examples, see the sample SQL IPython notebook in the **Sample IPython Notebooks** folder.
+The followings are a few data exploration, data visualization, and feature engineering examples.
+More data explorations can be found in the sample IPython Notebook.

 #### Initialize Database Credentials